seriouscatsoserious/www.truthcoin.info/paul/index.md

 * (All of these essays are way ahead of their time.)

 ### 2020

-* Organized & managed a special contest, to create a [zk-snark drivechain](https://www.drivechain.info/blog/spring-contest/) - (which was successful).
+* Organized & managed a special contest, to create a [zk-snark drivechain](https://www.drivechain.info/blog/spring-contest/).

 ### 2019